Moshe Mano: Business activities

 In his early thirties, Moshe Mano decided to carry out his father's vision and establish a new maritime company.
 He established Mano Maritime and subsequently became a subsidiary of the Mano Holdings Group, which Mano owns.
-Over the years, the group has expanded to include additional activities: cargo ships, passenger ships, real estate, hotels in Israel and abroad, technology, communications, etc. The company has a broad network of international relations and cooperates with global maritime companies such as the Japanese transportation company "K" Line and Ocean Network Express (“ONE”).
+Over the years, the group has expanded to include additional activities: cargo ships, passenger ships, real estate, hotels in Israel and abroad, technology, communications, etc. The company has a broad network of international relations and cooperates with global maritime companies such as the Japanese transportation company "K" Line and Ocean Network Express ("ONE").

 Mano Maritime operates a diversified shipping fleet: container ships, bulk carriers, automobile transport, and other cargo vessels.
 In 2009, Mano commenced managing the Golden Iris cruise ship and soon afterward began operating leading cruises from and to Israel.

 In 2018, Mano commenced managing the cruise ship Crown Iris.

 In the real estate field, the company buys and leases commercial buildings, and in 2012, it entered the hotel industry by acquiring hotel properties both locally and internationally.

 Four of the company's ships (Royal Iris, Golden Iris, Crown Iris, The Iris) are named after Iris Mano, Moshe Mano's wife.

 For the past few years, Moshe Mano, the Mano Group, and Mano Maritime Ltd. have been listed among the top 100 companies on the Israeli market in the Dun & Bradstreet ratings in the service & trade category.

 and listed in the BDI rating in the BdiCode, services, and transportation.

 Moshe Mano is also a business angel and invests in additional fields such as the Israeli hi-tech industry.
 In 2023, he acquired Avantgarde Residence Corporation, which managed an assisted living apartment complex in Merkaz HaCarmel, Haifa.

+In 2024, Mano expanded his real estate portfolio by acquiring the Crowne Plaza Haifa hotel (rebranded as Miravel Hotel).